 Why is Ethical Hacking an attractive career?

 If you enjoy spending most of your time behind the computer screen gauging the exciting possibilities in the world of the dark web and are curious to unfold its secrets, well you may better opt for ethical hacking to get paid for your interests.
 Ethical hacking is not only enticing in books but it holds real-world treasures for those who relish the challenges and opportunities in the computer world.
-This is like using your destructive computer skills to safeguard the interests of your clients by pointing the vulnerabilities in their system.
-Plus, ethical hackers act in lawful capacity, so you get to be one on the good guys’ team.
+This is like using your destructive computer skills to safeguard the interests of your clients by pointing out the vulnerabilities in their systems.
+Plus, ethical hackers act in a lawful capacity, so you get to be one of the good guys’ team.

-How to become an Ethical Hacker?
+How to become an ethical hacker step by step?

 The first step to this ladder is to obtain a Certified Ethical Hacking (CEH) certification.
-This certification helps you attain the master skills in network security and preventing malicious hacking through pre-emptive countermeasures.
+This certification helps you attain master skills in network security and preventing malicious hacking through pre-emptive countermeasures.
 The CEH certification is a vendor-neutral certification for IT professionals who seek to identify and thwart malicious hackers with the same knowledge base and skill set as them.

 The CEH Training Program